 Please understand that I’m the only editor for this site.
 This means that I may miss grammatical mistakes, despite proofreading the heck out of the draft, by the time a blog post is published.
-I usually benefit from someone else proofreading my work but this resource is not available to me at this time.
 I always go back (usually more than once) to review published posts to correct any grammatical errors I missed and to ensure that I am presenting good writing to my readers 🙂

 Life Outside the Blog

 While writing a blog is something I consider exciting and “health-promoting,” other exciting things in my life include my time with my wife and kids, outdoor activities, strumming my guitar, and eating good food, especially spicy dishes 😉